I wiped away the weeds & foam. / I fetched my sea-born treasures home... Ralph Waldo Emerson

 Hi!
 Welcome to the Beach!
 I hope that you will enjoy sharing my world of sun and sand; trinkets, treasure and trash.

-However shall I introduce myself?
-My name is Lizzy (AKA robin on esty & Ebay) and I am a recycle/ upcycle/ found object artist.
+Shall I introduce myself?
+My name is Lizzy (AKA robin on etsy & Ebay /sunny on FB and IG) and I am a recycle/ upcycle/ found object artist.
 I work in many genres, from quilts to folk art dolls, jewelry, sculpture, and collage.
-But somehow it all comes down to re-use, re-purpose---make treasures from trash or other people’s cast-offs.
+But it all comes down to re-use, re-purpose---make treasures from trash or other people’s cast-offs.

 Once upon a time I was a NYC fashion designer.
 And it was fun and exciting but as season relentlessly followed on season—always a year ahead!
 As if!----it was obvious that I was no longer enjoying my life.
 There I was in my black cargoes & white Hanes t-shirts, presenting yet another group of glitzy party dresses that I myself would never ever wear, even if my merry-go-round schedule of zillion hour workweeks actually gave me a Night Out!